jonelo/jacksum/README.md

 <img width="128" height="128" align="left" src="https://raw.githubusercontent.com/jonelo/jacksum/main/docs/images/jacksum_logo_128x128.png" alt="Jacksum logo" style="vertical-align:top;margin:10px 10px" />

-**Jacksum** is a free, open source, and cross platform data integrity console utility, which can **compute, print and verify checksums, CRCs, and message digests**  (known as hash values and fingerprints).
+**Jacksum** is a free, open source, and cross platform data integrity command line program for **recursively computing hash values** with **multiple algorithms and multiple files simultaneously**.
+Jacksum can perform a **verification** of hashes against a set of known hashes, and it can detect matching files, non-matching files, missing files, and new files.

-Jacksum supports **470 algorithms**.
+Jacksum supports **470 algorithms**, including **checksums, CRCs, and message digests** (known as hash values and fingerprints).
 For details see the [Manpage](https://github.com/jonelo/jacksum/wiki/Manpage#algorithms) and the [Copyright](https://github.com/jonelo/jacksum/blob/main/src/main/resources/net/jacksum/legal/copyright.txt) file.

 Jacksum can compute and verify hash values much faster on **multi-core processors and multi-CPU computers** if you select many files and/or many algorithms.

-Jacksum supports a **versatile bunch of features**.
-For example, it can also **find an algorithm to a hash value** using brute force.
+Jacksum also supports **non-traditional features**.
+For example, it can **find an algorithm to a hash value** using brute force.
 For a comprehensive list of features please see also [Features](https://github.com/jonelo/jacksum#features) and the [Manpage](https://github.com/jonelo/jacksum/wiki/Manpage).

 Jacksum is a **command line tool**, and it can be integrated in your **file browser**, see also [Integration](https://github.com/jonelo/jacksum#integration).
 Jacksum can also be used as a **library** in your own projects by using its **API**.
 Jacksum keeps the binary small, because it bundles only what it really needs to do the job.